 Contact: Prof. Joseph Bongiorno, Director of Orchestras, firstname.lastname@example.org

 The NYU Symphony and Philharmonia present concerts led by world-class conductors at NYU’s Frederick Loewe Theatre and Skirball Center for the Performing Arts, as well as at off-campus venues, such as the Peter Norton Symphony Space on the Upper West Side and the Church of Saint Joseph in Greenwich Village.
-Membership in the Symphony and Philharmonia is mandatory for Instrumental Performance Majors; however, currently matriculating Non-Music Majors are eligible for membership based on audition and availability.
+Membership in the Symphony or Philharmonia is mandatory for Instrumental Performance Majors; however, currently matriculating Non-Music Majors are eligible for membership based on audition and availability.

 MPAGC-GE 2087.002 & MPAGC-UE 1087.002